proboscis/ray-proxy/README.md

 # note that if x1 doesn' have __add__ operator, then __radd__ of x2 will be called and y will live in x2's environment.
 # we prioritize uploading local variable rather than downloading remote object.
 ```
+This allows creation of multiple gpu enabled environment creation on multiple ray nodes, and efficiently connecting them together.
+This is especially the case when you have multiple tasks that requires models placed on GPU and takes a lot of time to load parameters.

 # Installation
 > on Macbook with Apple Silicon, please install grpcio from conda after installing ray-proxy.